 This is a shortened version of the full gapminder data frame, which includes over 1,700 rows of data.

 If we want to make a chart with ggplot, we need to first decide which variable to put on the x axis and which to put on the y axis.
-Let’s say we want to show life expectancy over time.
+For data showing change over time, it is common to put the date on the x axis and the value of what you are showing on the y axis.
 That means we would use the variable year on the x axis and the variable lifeExp on the y axis.
 To do so, we begin by using the ggplot() function:

 ggplot(